Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use when a domain claims DNSSEC; use lookup_dns(type='DNSKEY') for raw key data only.'
-This provides clear guidance on when and when not to use, including an alternative tool.
+It provides explicit usage guidance: 'Use when a domain claims DNSSEC; use lookup_dns(type='DNSKEY') for raw key data only.'
+This directly tells the agent when to use this tool and points to an alternative for a different purpose, making the distinction explicit.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.